dmwit/maryodel/protocol/README.md

 If a player fills their bottle, the server sends a `loser` message with that player's identifier.
 If a player clears all of their viruses, the server sends a `winner` message with that player's identifier.
-The server may then begin the protocol anew from the `player-count` message or from a complete, fresh initial game state, at its pleasure.
-The difficulty and speed settings are preserved, except that in single-player games the difficulty setting is increased by one after a `winner` message.
+The server may then begin the protocol anew, sending new `state` messages.
+Nothing special is preserved across the protocol restart; the server may choose a different difficulty, a different set of player identifiers, different player speeds, different player levels, or even a different number of players.
 For example, the server might send the following for a rematch:

+    > frame 4102
     > winner opponent
-    > frame 4102
     > state you 19 qu ddddddddddddddddddddddddddddddddddddddddddddddddbcaacbbcbbddbdccaacbadcdaacdacbbdbdcddbaccbaddcaddcdbbaddbaccbaccbacdacbdacddddd cleanup
     > state opponent 19 qu ddddddddddddddddddddddddddddddddddddddddddddddddddddddddcddddddddddddddddddddddddaddddddbbdddddddddddddddddddddddddddddddddddddd cleanup
+    > frame 4320

-Or the messages might look like this for a complete restart:
+Or the messages might look like this for a switch to a one-player game:

+    > frame 4102
     > winner opponent
+    > state you 39 qu ddddddddddddddddddddddddddddddddddddddddddddddddddddddddcddddddddddddddddddddddddaddddddbbdddddddddddddddddddddddddddddddddddddd cleanup
-    > players 1
+    > frame 4320

 ## Conventions